Xunnamius/unified-utils/packages/remark-lint-list-item-style/README.md

 # remark-lint-list-item-style

-This is a [remark-lint][1] rule to warn when list items violate a given style.
+This is a [remark-lint][1] rule to warn when list items violate a given capitalization or punctuation style.
 Also comes with full unicode support.

 This rule picks up where the abandoned [remark-lint-list-item-punctuation][2] package left off.